Arizona House advances a repeal of the state's near-total abortion ban to the Senate

-Three Republicans joined in with all 29 Democrats on Wednesday to repeal a law that predated Arizona's statehood and provides no exceptions for rape or incest.
-The vote came after weeks of mounting pressure on Republicans in a battleground state during a presidential election year.
+Three Republicans joined in with all 29 Democrats Wednesday to repeal a law that predated Arizona's statehood and provides no exceptions for rape or incest.
+If the Senate approves as expected, Arizona would allow abortions up to 15 weeks.

-Republicans had repeatedly used procedural votes to block earlier repeal efforts, each time drawing condemnation from Democratic President Joe Biden, who has made his support for abortion rights central to his reelection campaign.
-The breakthrough came Wednesday when a second Republican joined all Democrats in voting to overrule GOP House speaker, who has steadfastly blocked repeal.
-A third Republican joined to support repeal.
+Their political ambitions imperiled by widespread opposition to a near-total abortion ban, Trump and U.S. Senate candidate Kari Lake had urged Arizona lawmakers to ease the restrictions.
+But until Wednesday, most state House Republicans repeatedly used procedural votes to block repeal, each time drawing condemnation from Democratic President Joe Biden, who has made his support for abortion rights central to his reelection campaign.

-Republicans have used procedural votes to block earlier repeal efforts, each time drawing condemnation from Biden, who has made his support for abortion rights central to his reelection campaign.

-Democrats and the Biden campaign held a news conference Wednesday to continue their push to lay stringent abortion restrictions at the feet of former President Trump and Republicans.
+“Make no mistake, Arizonans are living in 1864 now because Donald Trump dismantled Roe v.
+Wade,” Democratic state Sen. Priya Sundareshan of Tucson said in a news conference Wednesday organized by the Biden campaign and the Arizona Democratic Party.

-Dozens of people gathered outside the state Capitol before the House and Senate were scheduled to meet, many of them carrying signs or wearing shirts showing their opposition to abortion rights.
+Dozens of people gathered outside the state Capitol before the House and Senate were scheduled to meet, then filled seats in the public gallery as lawmakers voted, many of them carrying signs or wearing shirts showing their opposition to abortion rights.

 Arizona Republicans have been under intense pressure from some conservatives in their base, who firmly support the abortion ban, even as it's become a liability with swing voters who will decide crucial races including the presidency, the U.S. Senate and the GOP's control of the Legislature.